lijing-2008/raffle-gifts/README.md

 ![admin.png](https://tva1.sinaimg.cn/large/e6c9d24egy1h5om0mkar9j21530u0q6r.jpg)

-Select your NFT image from local directory, it's media url will input automatically.
+Select your NFT image from local directory, its media url will input automatically.
 Then input other necessary info.
 At last, click the Mint button to redirect to connect your wallet and confirm your transaction.

 ### ☘️ Raffle NFTs